Ghost Ship warehouse fire: Fire

 The first firefighters from Engine 13, stationed within two blocks of the Ghost Ship, reached the warehouse at 11:27 p.m., less than three minutes after the first 9-1-1 call.
 Their only access was a single-person door that had been cut through a commercial steel rollup door.
 One company pushed inside on their hands and knees, trying to stay under the smoke, with about 50 feet of hose.
-The smoke conditions offered almost no visibility and the firemen frequently collided with unseen obstacles.
+The smoke conditions offered almost no visibility and the firefighters frequently collided with unseen obstacles.
 They could only advance in a zig-zag pattern about 20 feet (7 m) into the building.
 Another company entered but they too could only advance about 25 feet (8 m).

-Chief James Bowron learned that as many as 60 people might still be inside, but given the intensity of the fire and smoke, he believed that no survivors would be found during the firemen's initial entry into the building.
+Chief James Bowron learned that as many as 60 people might still be inside, but given the intensity of the fire and smoke, he believed that no survivors would be found during the firefighters' initial entry into the building.
 Concerned about the spread of fire to nearby buildings, Bowron called a second alarm at 11:31 and a third alarm seven minutes after that.

 The pallet stairway was initially reported as the building's only stairs, but once the pallet stairs caught fire, they were instantly incinerated.
 Any people on the second floor who may have still been alive could not reach the ground.
 No firefighter ever located the pallet staircase, although neither stairway actually led directly to one of the two exits.

 About 22 minutes after the firefighters' arrival, the fire suddenly illuminated the night sky with four companies of firefighters inside.
-When the firemen told Bowron that the second floor was almost completely engulfed in flames, he feared for their safety and ordered them to withdraw.
+When the firefighters told Bowron that the second floor was almost completely engulfed in flames, he feared for their safety and ordered them to withdraw.
 They fought a "surround and drown" exterior defensive operation from that point forward.
 Seven minutes later, the fire began "blowtorching" out the roof.

 Most of the second floor collapsed soon afterward, and later the wood-clad steel-beam roof collapsed as well.
 It took 52 firefighters using 14 pieces of apparatus until 4:36 a.m. to declare the fire under control.
 The firefighters who had been on scene all night were upset they had not rescued a single person and that many had likely died.